jabehan/starter-hugo-academic/content/publication/zennanoplasmonicsensingcarbonbio2017/index.md

 ---
 id: zenNanoplasmonicSensingCarbonbio2017
-title: 'Nanoplasmonic Sensing at the Carbon-Bio Interface: {{Study}} of Protein Adsorption at Graphitic and Hydrogenated Carbon Surfaces'
+title: 'Nanoplasmonic Sensing at the Carbon-Bio Interface: Study of Protein Adsorption at Graphitic and Hydrogenated Carbon Surfaces'
 date: '2017-01-01'
 authors: